mii-chan/ios-cer-profile-expiration-date-checker/README.md

-# THIS TOOL IS NO LONGER MAINTAINED
+# THIS TOOL IS NO LONGER MAINTAINED.
+YOU SHOULD NOT USE THIS IN PRODUCTION

-# iOS certificates and provisioning profiles expiration dates checker
+## iOS certificates and provisioning profiles expiration dates checker
 `ios-cer-profile-expiration-date-checker` is a tool for checking the expiration dates of iOS certificates and provisioning profiles and post the days left to Slack, by using AWS Lambda and fastlane/spaceship.

 [Qiita article (in Japanese)](https://qiita.com/mii-chan/items/3a9d9f45b2c370372d45)